ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ### Number of bits to derive

-The number of bits to derive should be chosen according to the hash function that will be used.
-The length of the resulting hash digest is the output size of one execution of PBKDF2.
-If you derive more bits than the hash function outputs, PBKDF2 will have to be run again until it derived the desired number of bits.
+PBKDF2 allows to derive an almost arbitrary number of bits.
+A single iteration will yield a number of bits that is equal to the chosen hash function's output size.
+If the number of bits to derive exceeds the hash function's output size the whole PBKDF2 PRF will be executed until enough bits have been derived.

-Derive 160 bits when using SHA-1, and derive 256 bits when using SHA-256.
-You do not want to slow down the key derivation even further by accidentally requiring more than one round of PBKDF2.
+Choose 160 bits for SHA-1, 256 bits for SHA-256, and so on.
+Slowing down the key derivation even further by requiring more than one round of PBKDF2 does not increase the security of the lock screen.

 ### Do not hard-code parameters

-It is tempting to hard-code the name of the hash function, the number of bits to derive, and the number of HMAC iterations in the code.
-You will regret this decision only later when it turns out that maybe SHA-1 is not considered a secure PRF anymore or you want to increase the number of inner iterations.
+It seems a good idea to hard-code PBKDF2's parameters - the name of the hash function to use in the HMAC construction, and the number of HMAC iterations.
+You might regret this decision later as soon as it turns out that maybe SHA-1 is not considered a secure PRF anymore or you want to increase the number of inner iterations as computers and phones get faster quickly.

-Future code can only verify old passwords with old parameters if those parameters are stored along with the salt and the derived key.
-When verifying the passcode we will read the name of the hash function and the number of iterations from disk.
-We can defer the number of bits to derive from the hash function used.
+To ensure that future code can verify old passwords we need to store the parameters that were passed to PBKDF2 at the time, including the salt.
+When verifying the passcode we will read the hash function name, the number of iterations, and the salt from disk.
+The number of bits to derive will be the hash function's output size.

 ## Deriving bits (pass in parameters)